 3. Manufacturing

 There are several aspects to advancing manufacturing technology, including automation and robotics.
 In its most basic form, automation enables a production machine to run through one or more pre-defined steps without human intervention.
-Advanced automation goes further to include semi and fully autonomous equipment that can evaluate situation and adjust the process appropriately.
+Advanced automation goes further to include semi and fully autonomous equipment that can evaluate a situation and adjust the process appropriately.
 Robotics are more generalized and can be programmed to perform several functions.
 There are many areas where firms can apply technology to manufacturing, including maintenance, safety, and improving efficiency.

 4. Operational Excellence